-The Modified Project would replace MUSD's existing water system facilities at the Project site with newer facilities.
-The Modified Project includes two replacement water storage tanks, redevelopment/reconstruction of two existing groundwater supply wells (MW #1 and MW #2), conversion of test well MW #6 to a production well, installation and operation of up to ten new groundwater supply wells, a replacement treatment building, new flow meters, an on-site connection to the MUSD water distribution system near the replacement treatment building, improvement of an existing access road, new on-site access roads to new groundwater wells, and other site improvements such as potential new fencing and security gates near the proposed replacement tanks.
+The Modified Project would replace MUSD's existing water system facilities at the Project site with newer facilities to make improvements to address existing identified MUSD water system deficiencies, as well as improvements in conjunction with the MCCSD to provide an emergency water supply for MCCSD customers.
+The Modified Project includes two replacement water storage tanks, redevelopment/reconstruction of two existing MUSD groundwater supply wells (MW #1 and MW #2), conversion of MUSD test well MW #6 to a production well, installation and operation of up to ten new MCCSD emergency groundwater supply wells, a replacement treatment building, new flow meters, an on-site MCCSD connection to the MUSD water distribution system near the replacement treatment building, improvement of an existing access road, new on-site access roads to new groundwater wells, and other site improvements such as potential new fencing and security gates near the proposed replacement tanks.
 These activities are based on the improvement plan (see Figure 4, Modified Site Plan).